glondu/belenios/doc/instructions-en.md

 her private key to decrypt the result.
 It is expected that the trustee:

 - checks that the URL of the page has the following form:
-  `PREFIX/election/trustees.html#UUID-TOKEN`
+  `PREFIX/election/trustees.html#UUID-TOKEN`;
-- checks (only for alternative voting) the fingerprint of her shuffle `fingerprint of your shuffle` as saved in the previous step is present on the page of the election, aside her name.
-If this is not the case, the private key must not be used.
+- checks (only for alternative voting) the fingerprint of her shuffle `fingerprint of your shuffle` as saved in the previous step is present on the page of the election, next to her name.
+If this is not the case, the private key must not be used;
 - saves the fingerprint of the ballot box to be decrypted: `fingerprint of the encrypted tally`.